 Hippocrates was the first known medical practitioner to categorize illnesses as acute, chronic, endemic, and epidemic and use terms such as exacerbation, relapse, resolution, crisis, paroxysm, peak, and convalescence.

 The Hippocratic Oath is a text addressing medical practice ethics and morals which has for many centuries been attributed to the ancient Greek physician.
 However, new information indicates it could possibly have been written after his death.

 Nevertheless, it is still believed by many to be the most famous document of the entire Hippocratic Corpus.

-Although the Hippocratic Oath today is not followed in its original form, it remains the foundation for many other oaths or laws which address the good practices and morals of medicine.
+Although the Hippocratic Oath today is not followed in its original form, it remains the foundation of many other oaths or laws which address best practices and morals of medicine.
 These oaths are commonly taken by today’s medical school graduates.